-If you are happy to pay for your child to spend their time marking each other’s work or completing books then my tuition is not right for you, my schedule is targeted, purposeful and challenging thus would suit aptly minded parents and children - it is not suitable for all.
+My schedule is targeted, purposeful and challenging thus would suit aptly minded parents and children - it is not suitable for all.
 I do not run a traditional tuition centre and neither am I affiliated or work with any other tuition centre or tutor.
 I am independent and do not use any assistants, as you are paying for my specialist expertise, that is what you receive.
 I personally undertake all teaching, marking and assessments.
-I know the strength and weakness of every child, I know what each child is capable of and my aim is to push each to achieve their highest potential.
+I know the strength and weakness of every child that I teach, I know what each child is capable of and my aim is to push each child to achieve their highest potential.

 What about SATs & Key Stage exams?

 Key Stage exams do not influence school choice but help to benchmark and compare school performance.
 There is a wide range of material that you can purchase online that is clearly targeting KS1 and KS2, no specialist knowledge is required.
 You can freely access past SATs papers as well to help with preparation.
 Primary schools will begin intensively preparing for the SATs in Y6 after the 11+ exams.